johnturingan/gulp-advanced-csv-to-json/README.md

 ### CONFIG FILE

-There are 3 options you may use for the config file.
+There are options you may use for the config file.

 - **`BASIC CONFIG`**
   - filePath [`String`] - Required :red_circle:
   - outputPath [`String`] - Optional ```(default: output/{your-csv-filename}.json)```
+  - groupBy: [`String`] - Optional
   - contract [`Object`] - Optional ```(default: flat json conversion)```
 - **`CONFIG USING GLOBAL CONTRACT`**
   - globalContract [`Object`] - Required :red_circle:
+  - groupBy: [`String`] - Optional
-  - useGlobalContract [`Boolean`] -  Required :red_circle:
+  - contract -  Optional

 ### aCsvToJson

-There are two options you can use with this module.
+There are 3 options you can use with this module.

-- tabSize - Your preferred tab size for the JSON you generate.
+- ***tabSize*** - Your preferred tab size for the JSON you generate.
-- emptyStringAsNull - (Boolean) If true, JSON will not be generated if the value in the CSV column is blank (empty string, "").
+- ***emptyStringAsNull*** - (Boolean) If true, JSON will not be generated if the value in the CSV column is blank (empty string, "").
 This can be helpful when the CSV file you are generating from contains a lot of null/empty values, because the resulting JSON will be significantly smaller.
+- ***groupBy*** (optional) - Lets you group the items based on value of the property you set.
+This settings is global, if you want to more specific, use **groupBy** in the config file not here.

 ## Running the DEMO :neckbeard: